POC Tectal Race SPIN Review

 Our Analysis and Test Results

-The Tectal Race SPIN is one of POC's high end half-shell mountain bike helmets with good coverage and protection, a high level of comfort, good adjustments and features, and performance that make it one of our highest rated models.
-In this case, top of the line protection comes at a top of the line price.
+The Tectal Race MIPS is one of POC's high-end half-shell mountain bike helmets with good coverage and protection, a high level of comfort, good adjustments and features, and performance that make it one of our highest-rated models.
+In this case, top-of-the-line protection comes at a top-of-the-line price.
 The Tectal is among the most expensive helmets in our test.
 But you can't put a price on safety.
 With high scores across the board in our rating metrics, the Tectal outclassed most of the competition.
 Read on to find out more about this excellent helmet.

 Performance Comparison